Salary, Benefits & Life on the Road

 Professional truck drivers deliver more goods than aviation and rail combined, making truck driving and transportation one of the ten largest industries in America.
 If you’re thinking about becoming a truck driver, it’s important to explore the ins and outs of what it’s like to be part of this industry.

 Truck Driver Salary

-Aside from the freedom of being your own boss, the number one reason people decide to become professional truck drivers is the high rate of pay.
-Unlike traditional jobs that only pay you an hourly or fixed salary, regardless of your work load.
-The professional truck driver is paid for every single mile they drive.
+Aside from the freedom of being your own boss, the number one reason people look to truck driving is for the high rate of pay.
+Unlike traditional jobs that pay an hourly or fixed salary regardless of your workload, professional truck drivers are paid for every single mile they drive.
 Read more Salary Info >>

 Most trucking companies offer both health and dental insurance.
 Larger companies offer stock options and retirement accounts.
 Truckers can expect sick and paid vacation days each year, both amounts that will increase the longer you stay with the company.
 Prescription medication coverage, life insurance policies, and other forms of medical assistance are also generally offered as part of a benefits package.
 In addition, you can expect pay bonuses and increases on an annual basis.

 Many enjoy the independence that becoming a truck driver provides.
 However, after years of driving for a company, truck drivers start to dream of the additional freedom that becoming a truck owner operator would give them.
 If you’re in the right financial position, becoming an owner operator may be a good fit.
 Read more Lifestyle>>

 Unlike ten years ago, drivers can now opt for localized routes that allow them to spend more time at home.
 Truck drivers can have a high-paying career that allows them to make a great living, without sacrificing home time.
 In addition, today’s trucks offer drivers comfort-achieving technology, such as air ride suspension and computer access.
 Read more on the Road >>